 With a practice that encompasses photography, text, fabric, audio, digital images, installation, video and performance, Carrie Mae Weems has sustained an on-going dialogue with contemporary discourse, increasingly broadening her view to include global struggles for equality and justice.

-COS x Serpentine Park Nights 2019 is curated by Claude Adjil, Curator at Large and Hans Ulrich Obrist, Artistic Director with Kostas Stasinopoulos, Assistant Curator and Holly Shuttleworth, Producer, Live Programmes.
+COS x Serpentine Park Nights 2019 was curated by Claude Adjil, Curator at Large and Hans Ulrich Obrist, Artistic Director with Kostas Stasinopoulos, Assistant Curator and Holly Shuttleworth, Producer, Live Programmes.